ankan97dutta/spyglass/docs/adapters/fastapi.md

 ## What's Available Now

-While waiting for FastAPI support, you can use Profilis's core profiling capabilities:
+While waiting for FastAPI support, you can use Profilis's core profiling capabilities with manual instrumentation:

 ### Function Profiling